Passages through the South Atlantic Anomaly (SAA) cause the highest number of cosmic ray hits. When the HST

 As discussed in Section 5.7.9

 , the WFC3/IR detector exhibits image persistence, particularly during and following observations of targets that saturate the detector by more than the pixel full well depth.
 The amount of image persistence depends primarily on the brightness of the amount of charge accumulated by a pixel in an exposure, and secondarily on the length of time in an exposure.
+(There is also some dependence on the location on the detector.)
 The basic reason for this behavior is that the traps involved in persistence have finite trapping times, as well as finite release times.

 Image persistence has been observed both within a set of dithered exposures in a single orbit and in observations where the target observed in a previous orbit was particularly bright.
 Two examples of persistence are shown in Figure 7.8